Wattersto08/ralph-7/README.md

 - [x] implement a uROS mcu to make the following objects availible within ros2:
 - [x] VBUS - battery voltage
 - [ ] some sort of local temperature and humidity measurements.
+*Acquired sensor, further work needed to get it intigrated*
 - [x] add ros2 control of the 36 neopixel's used for the headlights and status LED's.
 - [ ] design an all new PCB for consolidating the various modules being used.
 - [ ] design / source a new castor wheel, the current one is generating a lot of resistance, amplifying the issue with the wheels.
 - [ ] order and validate the latest PCB.
 - [x] Fix Castor mount hight, currently too low.
 - [ ] add current motor controller parts to one large plate.
-- [ ] add active cooling to the chassis.
+- [x] add active cooling to the chassis.
 - [ ] Create mechanical BOM.
 - [ ] Create URDF folder within package